aildnont/HIFIS-model/README.md

 2. In [config.yml](config.yml), set _EXPERIMENT_TYPE_ within _TRAIN_ to
    _'multi_train'_.
 3. Decide which metric you would like to optimize.
-In [config.yml](config.yml), set _METRIC_MONITOR_ within _TRAIN_ to your chosen metric.
-For example, if you decide to select the model with the best recall on the test set, set this field to _'recall'_.
+In [config.yml](config.yml), set _METRIC_PREFERENCE_ within _TRAIN_ to a list of metrics in order of which are most important to you to optimize.
+For example, if you decide to select the model with the best recall on the test set, set the first element of the list to _'recall'_.
+Ties will be broken by comparing the next metric in the list.
 4. Decide how many models you wish to train.
 In [config.yml](config.yml), set _NUM_RUNS_ within _TRAIN_ to your chosen number of training sessions.
 For example, if you wish to train